teodimache/etlbox/ETLBoxDocu/articles/overview_logging.md

 Now you need some tables in the database to store your log information.
 You can use the task `CreateLogTables`.
 This task will create two tables:
 `etl.LoadProcess` and `etl.Log`.
 It will also create some stored procedure to access this tables.
+This can be useful if you want to log into these table in your sql code or stored procedures.

 [!Note]
 <Don't forget the setup the connection for the control flow.>